Weitere Infos (Randbereich)

 so a few web page designers

-pushed web standards all the way.
+pushed web standards all the way,

-And despite appalling browsers
+and despite appalling browsers

 they fi-nal-ly made it work,